GreallyLab/gaiaAssociation/README.md

   -w, --windowSize
 ```

-A run from the command line using these flags will therfore look like:
+A run from the command line using these flags will therefore look like:

 ```
 gaia \